WICG/view-transitions/explainer.md

 ## Part 1: The offering

 Before Page-A goes away, it offers up parts of itself to be used in the transition.
-Generally, this will mean one part per 'thing' that will act independently during the transition.
+Generally, this will mean one part per 'thing' that acts independently during the transition.
 For the example transition, the parts are:

-- The header container
-- The header content
+- The header
 - The share button
 - The rest